blakeblackshear/frigate/docs/docs/configuration/semantic_search.md

 Semantic Search in Frigate allows you to find tracked objects within your review items using either the image itself, a user-defined text description, or an automatically generated one.
 This feature works by creating _embeddings_ — numerical vector representations — for both the images and text descriptions of your tracked objects.
 By comparing these embeddings, Frigate assesses their similarities to deliver relevant search results.

 Frigate has support for two models to create embeddings, both of which run locally: [OpenAI CLIP](https://openai.com/research/clip) and [all-MiniLM-L6-v2](https://huggingface.co/sentence-transformers/all-MiniLM-L6-v2).
-Embeddings are then saved to a local instance of [ChromaDB](https://trychroma.com).
+Embeddings are then saved to Frigate's database.

 Semantic Search is accessed via the _Explore_ view in the Frigate UI.